 What is tricuspid atresia?

-In tricuspid atresia, however, the following occurs:
+In tricuspid atresia, the following occurs:

-The right ventricle is often underdeveloped.
+- The right ventricle is often smaller than normal.

 What causes tricuspid atresia?